happysheep0719/Sean-s-Cheat-Sheet/system-design/urlshortened.md

             - 15 TB * 0.2 = 5TB (of all URLs)
         - if cache 20% of one day URLs
             - 500 million URLs / 30 days * 100 query per URL * 500 bytes per query * 0.2 = 167 GB
+- **Computation estimates**
+    - depends on what algorithm the system uses.

 ## Basic System Design and Algorithms